 The Department offers a Master of Arts (M.A.) programme in Economics, which reflects new developments in the discipline.
 The curriculum has a strong theoretical and quantitative focus with all students being trained in the use of computers and statistical software that they find useful in their professional careers in academia, research institutions, government, and industry.
 The M.A. programme is semester-based and includes a large number of elective courses which allows students to pursue their varied interests and to specialize in their fields of choice.

 Academic Calendar

 The Academic Calendar for the M.A.
-Economics programme for 2019-20 will be as per the University Calendar, according to which classes will start on 22nd July 2019.
+Economics programme for 2021-22 will be as per the University Calendar, according to which classes will start as per University guideline.

 Course Structure